Saturday April 25, 2015

 The guesthouse workers felt a real sense of responsibility for us, and kept us on a short leash, so to speak.
 So I ducked out the gate when I had a chance and walked back to the guesthouse, used the backroom (while making plans for a fast exit if necessary), scavenged toilet paper, and best of all, found that the internet was up for just a few minutes while I was there.
 Using my phone I got a message out to Nora’s sister who (I think) was online at the time, and left a message for Eileen.
 Then the internet went down again… When I returned they were all relieved because apparently I had been missed.
 Oops… But it was awesome, because we all sat together and prayed, and I felt so close to these dear brothers and sisters in Christ!

 As we laid there and the night went on, I was struck by several things about earthquakes.
 First of all, you hear it before you feel it!
 Still to this day a year later, when I feel/hear a large truck rumble by or some other such event, I get a little alert going off in my head.
 It’s not a bad trauma, but it’s there.
 Second, I realized the everything, as far as I could imagine, had been shaken!
 Everything had moved!
 It wasn’t some local event, like a huge explosion or building collapse, it was bigger!
 Every aftershock, some of which we quite sudden and violent though they might have only lasted two seconds, made that abundantly clear.
 The loud bang, followed by reverberations was very sobering, and would cause people to panic all over again.
 The third thing was the realization – which you could feel – that everything had actually moved! …a lot during the initial earthquake, and in smaller amounts during aftershocks.
 It wasn’t just shaking, it was a lurching movement.
-It was later determined the Kathmandu had dropped about one meter in altitude, and moved to the side three to four meters!
+It was later determined that Kathmandu had dropped about one meter in altitude, had moved to the north three to four meters, and Everest was one meter higher!

 Regarding injuries and death… Injuries to our immediate group were very light.
 Even a few blocks away it was not that way – whole buildings had collapsed.
 The worst situations were far enough away that we weren’t immediately aware of them, or the needs.
 I went out the next day to see what needs could be met, but most of our area was coping fairy well by then at least.
 I was frustrated by the fact that I had a 30 day visa and had to leave soon (if I had a plane to get on the next day).
 My heart was, and is still, broken for the people of this small, poor country, struggling to make it in the best of times.